seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-13-b.** Baseline: three TZs on the bench's MEASUREMENT layer, merged in order. **TZ-39** finished what inv.
-70's first implementation left open — `_http` decides its outcome after the last step that can fail, and the retry budget prints on every pass instead of only where a coin died. **TZ-40** added `--attrib`, which splits the production/archive return gap into an end-instant term, a start-instant term and a residual. **TZ-41** kept that split alive: its output is written into the artifact, the steps after `--verify` carry their own condition, and the reconciliation's gap is read in UTC.
-Reports `CryptoReports/TZ-39-transport-outcome-and-budget-report.md`, `CryptoReports/TZ-40-return-attribution-report-2.md` and `CryptoReports/TZ-41-attrib-retained-and-utc-gap-report.md`, all accepted; merged by the Boss as pull requests **#35**, **#37** and **#38** — merge commits `9174fbb`, `f122bd7` and **`d88593e`**, implementation commits `396f961`, `805d5e3` and `dc42e4e`.
-TZ-40 carries a second report under its own number, `TZ-40-return-attribution-report.md`, BLOCKED because TZ-39 was not yet merged when it ran; both are immutable and the re-run's `-2` suffix is the contract's own naming, not a correction.
+**Revision 2026-09-14-a.** Baseline: one TZ merged, one blocked, both on `--verify`.
+**TZ-44** decided comparability per SYMBOL and per FIELD, BEFORE the class: a cell whose two sides were built over different windows carries no class, no threshold verdict, no contribution to any count of agreement and no exclusion from `--target` (§3.10).
+Guard I9 was re-registered as a PAIR — the identity re-asserted over both structures `--attrib` writes, plus a partition asserting the split between them (inv.
+69) — and the garrison gained section **K** on `_cell_comparable`. **TZ-43 carried the same specification and was correctly BLOCKED**: its own §4 asserted a set relation between two structures built from two different field sets, unsatisfiable by construction, and it committed no code.
+Reports `CryptoReports/TZ-43-verify-comparability-corrected-report.md`, BLOCKED, and `CryptoReports/TZ-44-verify-comparability-i9-union-report.md`, accepted; merged by the Boss as pull request **#39**, implementation commit **`99e4b0a`**. **The merge commit is not recorded here**: the baseline names the implementation commit, which is the one carrying content (contract §5).

-**No production file moves at this revision either** — the fifth in a row. `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no diff, and every figure in the file table below was read on `main` at `d88593e`.
-The whole change is two benches and one workflow: `bench/backtest_bench.py` 4555 → **5008 lines**, `c7fedd64bce7c27c07803325b1f807d3`; `bench/backtest_guard_bench.py` 1726 → **2438 lines**, `85ea609882ac3761fd526b3ebff2fe5f`; `.github/workflows/backtest_bench.yml` 156 → **171
+**No production file moves at this revision either** — the sixth in a row. `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no diff, and every figure in the file table below is unchanged from the previous revision.
+The whole change is three benches: `bench/backtest_bench.py` 5008 → **5102 lines**, `ba633202f43845ba0fdafbc1b92d9c04`; `bench/verify_bench.py` 388 → **540 lines**, `28eb1949f21d0afadb062303108f7101`; `bench/backtest_guard_bench.py` 2438 → **2503 lines**,
-lines**, `703330829c377a15fc0df71e25df92a7`. `bench/verify_bench.py`, `journal/write.js` and
-`bench/journal_bench.js` are byte-identical to the previous revision, so their figures stand on a reading rather than on inheritance.
+`bfc984b1d22ec1ad89cf536a1a47c529`.
+No workflow moved, and `journal/write.js` and `bench/journal_bench.js` are byte-identical to the previous revision, so their figures stand on a reading rather than on inheritance. **Every bench figure at this revision was measured on the IMPLEMENTATION commit `99e4b0a`, not on `main` after the merge** — the merge was clean and those blobs are what it carried, but the reading itself is the implementation session's (contract §5).

-**`-b` adds no code: it is the DISPATCH those three TZs were built for**, taken 13.09.2026T09:50–10:28Z and read here from the `backtest-report` artifact the Boss forwarded.
-No file moved at this revision, the gate stands where TZ-41 left it, and the map is the only artifact `-b` touches. **The run was RETAINED**: `attrib.txt` is in the artifact, which is the reading inv.
+**The latest DISPATCH is still 13.09.2026's**, recorded at revision `2026-09-13-b`, taken 13.09.2026T09:50–10:28Z and read from the `backtest-report` artifact the Boss forwarded.
+It carried no code and moved no file. **Every dispatch figure below therefore predates TZ-44** and was taken on the cache-wide window it retired: the next dispatch is the first reading of `--verify` under per-symbol comparability. **The run was RETAINED**: `attrib.txt` is in the artifact, which is the reading inv.
 71's first half asked for and the first time an `--attrib` figure has existed outside a job log.
 Its second half is still unread — `--verify` exited 0 on this run, so no step ever stood in the shadow the conditioning repair exists to lift (§10).